 In addition, the Colombian state has been distinguished for decades by leaving various territories unattended (the problem was exacerbated by the Colombian armed conflict).
 In 2015, the BBC made a report on the area as a British NGO wanted to donate some water supply systems.
 The first thing residents asked visitors was “which number to tick on the election ballot paper”.
 In Colombia, this department, along with the Chocó department, is by far the most corrupt.

 Before and during the time of the conquest, the Emberá were a large and united group whose name was Indígenas Chocó.
 Unfortunately, due to Spanish interference, armed conflict, and internal disputes, this community split into several groups that came to be known as the Emberá.

 There are currently 4 large Emberá communities that still share cultural characteristics such as their language, also called Emberá, and religious beliefs.
 It should be made clear that although the basics of the language are the same, the 4 cultures have certain variations when it comes to speaking, making it difficult to understand each other when two Emberá groups meet.

 These groups claim that there are several worlds.
-In the first, which is above man, live Karagabí (the creator of man), the souls of the dead and also the beings they consider to be original.
+In the first, which is above men, live Karagabí (the creator of man), the souls of the dead, and also the beings they consider to be original.
 In the world below lives Trutruika, which they define as the opposite of Karagabi.
 Finally, there is the human world in which the Emberá live.

-The Emberá groups can be classified as óibida and Eyadiba.
-The first group are those who base their lives on the work of water so that their livelihood depends on fishing.
+The Emberá groups can be classified as Óibida and Eyadiba.
+The first group is those who base their lives on water activities so that their livelihood depends on fishing.
 As for the Eyadiba, they are the groups called “mountain people” who usually work in the field of agriculture.